ad12/meddlr/projects/vortex/MODEL_ZOO.md

 VORTEX approaches do not use difficulty curricula by default.
 Experiments marked with `Curricula` in the name use expoential curricula for scheduling the difficulty of physics-based acquisition augmentations (i.e. noise, motion).

 All models are trained with the complex-l1 loss with the Adam optimizer.
+Checkpoints were selected using the highest scan cPSNR (complex PSNR).

 ## mridata - 3D FSE Knee Dataset